Slow the spread of EAB

 Visit Don't Move Firewood to find out how easy it is to slow the spread of EAB and other harmful pests.

 Don't transport ash for woodworking (including buying ash wood over the Internet).

 There is risk involved with using wood from a dead ash tree for woodworking projects or buying some uniquely patterned ash lumber over the Internet.
 You just might unwittingly help the emerald ash borer travel tens if not hundreds of miles to a new home.

 Don't plant ash trees.

 EAB feeds exclusively on ash trees.
 If you deprive them of food, they can't survive.
 Choose from any number of other suitable hardwoods for shade, habitat and timber.

-See Missouri Department of Conservation's Missouri Urban Trees (PDF)
+See the Missouri Department of Conservation's Missouri Urban Trees (PDF) for varied tree options.